 Hunter College in New York City gives students the option to pursue a master’s of arts degree in animal behavior and conversation (ABC) through a 36-credit program.
 The college, founded in 1870, is one of the oldest public universities in the U.S. It is also the largest City University of New York (CUNY) college.

-A certificate program in ABC is also available through the school and requires completion of 15 credits at the graduate level, which can later be applied to the master’s degree if students are then accepted into the program.
+A certificate program in ABC is also available through the school and requires the completion of 15 credits at the graduate level, which can later be applied to the master’s degree if students are then accepted into the program.

 Those looking for a more advanced degree in animal psychology at the PhD level can turn to the University of Washington, in Seattle.
-The school’s graduate program incorporates training at both the psychological and zoological levels, broadening student understanding of animal behavior and behavioral ecology.
+The school’s graduate program incorporates training at both the psychological and zoological levels, broadening students’ understanding of animal behavior and behavioral ecology.

-Students graduate with a PhD in psychology focused in animal behavior and can become engaged in research in field, laboratory, and zoo environments while in school.
+Students graduate with a PhD in psychology focused on animal behavior and can become engaged in research in the field, laboratory, and zoo environments while in school.
 They also have access to a variety of departmental resources extended to faculty members involved in research in fields like behavioral genetics, evolutionary psychology, and social behavior.

-Students in the PhD program take 20 core units in animal behavior and six units in elective courses for a total of 26 to complete the program.
+Students in the PhD program take 20 core units in animal behavior and six units in elective courses for a minimum of 26 to complete the program.
 They have the support of a committee as they choose their elective coursework and begin to develop their dissertation plan.
 Students normally take five years to finish the program, tackling all their core and elective work by their second year, and completing and defending their dissertation by their fifth and final year.

 Arizona State University, in Tempe, also offers a PhD program in animal behavior.
-A total of 84 credit-hours is needed to complete the program, which includes two core courses: one in research strategies and a seminar on current issues in animal behavior.
+A total of 84 credits is needed to complete the program, which includes two core courses: one in research strategies and a seminar on current issues in animal behavior.